Khalil-Burns/TEJ4M---The-Little-Sibling-/README.md

 ## Project Structure

-- `car_control.py`: Main script to control the car and process the camera feed.
+- `vision.py`: Main script to control the car and process the camera feed.
-- `servo_control.py`: Script to manage the servo motor and camera movement.
+- `main.py`: Script to manage the servo motor and camera movement.
-- `assets/`: Folder for any visual assets or example images used in object detection.
 - `README.md`: Project description and instructions.

 ## License